Dark-eyes888/Twitter_profanity_detection/README.md

 There were some preprocessing jobs that were not used in the above notebook that should be considered:
 1. Emojis in uint8 format were present, but they were removed from the data.
 They can be converted into text and used.
 2. The dataset's labels are unbalanced.
 This is not appropriate for a model because it leads to biassed learning.
+We can use upscaling to balance the dataset.
 3. To improve categorization, we can utilise transfer learning or huggingface transformers.